 There’s more to cannabis than getting high.
 Like craft beer, bowling or fly fishing — all of which, coincidentally, pair well with weed — part of cannabis’s appeal is the culture that surrounds it.
-To partake, you could hit a music festival, attend a convention or simply download one of the four apps below.
+To partake, you could hit a music festival, attend a convention, head down to your local dispensary and/or simply download one of the nine apps below.

 Weedmaps is now the number-two medical app on iTunes.
 Consider it your one-stop shop for loads of cannabis consumer knowledge — a blend of Google maps, Yelp and Amazon for dispensaries, delivery services, doctors and brands.

 Leafly started as an online for cannabis strains, and it still offers great info on flavors, effects and pedigree.
 Its competitor to Weedmaps.
 Compare the two, and stay up to date on the drama surrounding both sites’ listing (or not) of black-market sellers.
 In 2018, Leafly announced it would de-list unlicensed sellers in California; Weedmaps has not.

 SimLeaf is the only paid app on this list, but damn if it isn’t worth three bucks.
 It’s a self-professed “highly advanced 3D grow simulator,” which is a fancy way of saying it’s a place to practice your grow before you screw it up in real life.
 There’s enough complexity here to actually learn a ton about growing.

 This totally free app was designed specifically with home growers in mind, allowing users to track numerous metrics throughout the growing process.
 You can also keep a log of your plants' progress, take photos (which can be kept private for security purposes), make use of the app's charts and calculators and it will even offer up smart insights to help the process along.
 If you want to grow your own flower, this is one of the best ways to keep track and ensure your success.